-The Royal Devon is accredited by the BSG as a level 2 liver centre, and is a fully accredited unit under the Royal College of Physicians 'Improving Quality in Liver Services' (IQILS) scheme.
+The Royal Devon is accredited by the BSG as a level 2 liver centre.
 We participate remotely in weekly transplant listing meetings with our partners in King's College, and provide transplant work-up and early post-transplant care locally.
-TIPS, and locoregional therapies for HCC are performed in Exeter and we hold weekly cancer MDTs alongside HPB surgical colleagues in Plymouth.
+TIPS, and loco-regional therapies for HCC are performed in Exeter and we hold weekly cancer MDTs alongside HPB surgical colleagues in Plymouth.
 We are a hub centre for second line PBC therapies.
 Dr John Christie is the lead of the regional hepatitis C operational delivery network (ODN).